Thabo2023/Cross-section-limit-Honours-Project/README.md

 # Cross-section limit -> Honours Project
-Shows limits for the cross-sections against a set of Dark Matter masses and the relic cross-section.
+Shows limits for the Dark matter cross-sections against a set of masses and also shows the relic cross-section.